Zhaopudark/PSComputerManagementZp/Examples/README.md

   Get-ChildItem -Path "Env:*proxy*"
   ```

-  And the results can be as:
+  The results can be as:

   ![image-20230704021135547](./../Assets/Examples.assets/image-20230704021135547.png)

-- If want to remove these env proxy, you can do as:
+- If want to remove these env proxy settings, you can do as:

   ```powershell
   # if has call pwsh from bash